 According to Institute regulations, each person whose registration has been fully completed will be regarded as a student during the term for which he or she is registered.
 The Institute reserves the right to withhold the privilege of registration or any other Institute privilege from any other person with an unpaid debt to the Institute.

 If a student is absent during a semester for more than 10 days, he or she may not qualify for graduation.
-Every student is required to successfully complete the required number course credits for the diploma or postgraduate diploma (PGD) programs.
+Every student is required to successfully complete the required number course credits for the postgraduate diploma (PGD) programs.
 Only the Executive Committee of IIJNM can grant exemptions to these conditions.

 The Institute sets aside certain days as religious and national holidays.
 If any student whose religious beliefs require the observance of a holiday on an otherwise working day, the student may inform the adviser accordingly.
 The official holidays of IIJNM may not fully coincide or conform to the holidays observed by government employees or other institutions in the State of Karnataka.